emreond/Lookie/README.md

 ## How Does It Work:

-It generate off the hook classes/codes from your language file everytime you build the project.
-It allows you to separate your keys into domains.
+It generate off the hook classes/codes from your language file when you build the project.
+It allows you to separate your keys into domains (separate files).

 **How To Use It**